 James D. C. Barrall, Senior Fellow in Residence, Lowell Milken Institute for Business Law and Policy

-Jim joined the Institute in January 2017 on his retirement from Latham & Watkins LP where he was a partner for 30 years and chaired the firm’s executive compensation and benefits practice.
+Jim Barrall joined the Institute in January 2017 on his retirement from Latham & Watkins LLP where he was a partner for 30 years and chaired the firm’s executive compensation and benefits practice.
 Prior to joining Latham in 1986, he was an associate and then a partner at Ervin, Cohen and Jessup, in Beverly Hills.
 His legal practice at Latham and ECJ focused on executive compensation and related corporate governance, regulatory and disclosure matters, representing companies, Boards of Directors, Compensation Committees and executives.

 Jim is a nationally recognized expert on executive compensation and has been interviewed and quoted by The Wall Street Journal, The New York Times, The Washington Post, Bloomberg BNA, Agenda, Boardmember, Corporate Secretary and other publications.
 Since 2010, Chambers U.S.A. has listed him in Band 1 nationwide and as its sole “star” California lawyer in its Employee Benefits and Executive Compensation rankings.